-I am a Ph.D. candidate in Public Policy and Sociology at the University of Michigan.
-I am on the 2024-25 job market and available for interviews.
+I am a Postdoctoral Fellow at the University of Pennsylvania, Graduate School of Education.
+I am on the 2025-26 job market and available for interviews.

 My dissertation evaluates the causes and consequences of fiscal accountability policies in education, as well as the causal impact of increased school funding on adult crime.
 More broadly, I am interested in documenting educational inequality and evaluating public policies intended to mitigate these inequities.
 My research uses descriptive and quasi-experimental quantitative methods with large administrative and survey datasets across national and state contexts.